 The new immediate challenge would be to ask:

 \begin{introprob} Does the quotient $\TZ / \Theta^3_{SF}$ contain a $\Z^\infty$ summand? \end{introprob}

 Another curiosity about the possible generators of $\TZ$ is of course surgeries on knots in the $3$-sphere.
-One can expect that these manifolds are not sufficient enough to provide a generator set for $\TZ$, see \cite[Corollary~1.7]{NST22}.
+One can expect that these manifolds are not sufficient to provide a generating set for $\TZ$, see \cite[Corollary~1.7]{NST22}.
 However, the following problem still remains open.

 \begin{introprob} Do surgeries on knots in $S^3$ generate $\TZ$? \end{introprob}